neoxygen/neo4j-neoclient/README.md

 This is the documentation for the upcoming 2.0 branch.
 For the doc of the 1.6.*, checkout the 1.6 branch.

+## Introduction

+NeoClient is the most advanced and flexible [Neo4j](http://neo4j.com) Client for PHP.

 ### Key features

 * Support multiple connections
-* Built-in and automatic support for Neo4j HA Master-Slave Mode
+* Built-in and automatic support for *Neo4j Enterprise HA Master-Slave Mode* with auto slaves fallback
+* Built-in mini HA Mode for Neo4j Community Edition
-* Fully extensible
+* Fully extensible (You can create your own extensions)

 ### Requirements

 * PHP 5.4+
-* A running Neo4j database
+* A Neo4j database

+## Installation and basic usage

 ### Installation